-- An electronic copy of all "as constructed" engineering drawings in suitable format on agreed media; - Suitable formats are generally PDF together with DWG files; and - The preferred media is CD or DVD. - > "As constructed" asset information for drainage in electronic format in accordance with the "D-spec" specification.; - > Completed Inspection and Test Plans; - > Certificates of Compliance for any structural works; and - > Practical Completion inspection attended by the Council Supervisor and the Superintendent.
-Written advice shall be provided to the Superintendent: - Confirming the outcome of the Practical completion inspection; and - Itemising any minor outstanding works remaining and/or defects observed.
+- An electronic copy of all "as constructed" engineering drawings in suitable format on agreed media; - o Suitable formats are generally PDF together with DWG files; and - o The preferred media is CD, DVD or USB Memory Stick. - "As constructed" asset information for drainage in electronic format in accordance with the "D-spec" specification; - Completed Inspection and Test Plans; - Certificates of Compliance for any structural works; and - Practical Completion inspection attended by the Council Supervisor and the Superintendent.
+Written advice shall be provided to the Superintendent: - o Confirming the outcome of the Practical completion inspection; and - o Itemising any minor outstanding works remaining and/or defects observed.